History of the Lower East Side

 The buildings of the Lower East Side tell its history.
 Many were once home to dozens of people per room, and have been remodeled since to create better spaces.
 However, the exteriors of the buildings have gone untouched because of their unique beauty.

-If you walk around the LES, you’ll be sure to spot pedimented entryways and hand sculpted details, as well as large arched windows.
+If you are on the LES, you’ll be sure to spot pedimented entryways and hand-sculpted details, as well as large arched windows.
 It’s no surprise that the district is considered a landmark, and protected as such.